todd-roberts/HWPBA/README.md

 1) Robot — intro to parts-based animation, auto-rigging, animation, importing assets, and playing an animation.
 [Playlist](https://www.youtube.com/watch?v=ZMkUVivK_g8&list=PLUvQxgmNxn_K_ldPvYo_6NdrK7b33ZSCp)

 2) Egyptian Spider — breaking up a more complex, soft-bodied creature into parts, and a more interesting animation.
-Playlist: COMING SOON (within 72ish hours of you reading this)
+Playlist: COMING SOON

 Follow along using the starter files below.